Louisiana Saturday Night

 "Louisiana Saturday Night" is a song written by Bob McDill and recorded by American country music artist Mel McDaniel.
 It was released in March 1981 as the third single from McDaniel's 1980 album, I'm Countryfied.
-The song was originally sung by Don Williams on his 1977 album "Country Boy".
+The song was originally sung by Don Williams on his 1977 album Country Boy.
 The song is often mistakenly attributed to popular country music bands Alabama and the Nitty Gritty Dirt Band.
 Adding to the confusion, Tom T. Hall wrote an earlier, unrelated song by the same name.
 Hall's "Louisiana Saturday Night" was recorded by Mamou, Louisiana's Jimmy C. Newman in 1967.

 Use in radio

-This selection is used as the theme song for "The Outdoorsman Show" on WWL 870 AM and 105.3 FM in New Orleans, which is hosted by radio personality Don Dubuc.
+This selection is used as the theme song for The Outdoorsman Show on WWL 870 AM and 105.3 FM in New Orleans, which is hosted by radio personality Don Dubuc.

 Use in sports

-“Louisiana Saturday Night” can be heard before every home Louisiana State University football game, played in Tiger Stadium, in Baton Rouge, Louisiana.
+“Louisiana Saturday Night” can be heard before every home Louisiana State University football and Louisiana Ragin' Cajuns football game, played in Tiger Stadium, in Baton Rouge, Louisiana, and Cajun Field, in Lafayette, Louisiana, respectively.
 The song is adored by fans not only for its easy-to-dance-to beat and obvious namesake reference, but also because of a longstanding tradition that the Tigers fare better both at home, and on Saturday evenings.
-The Tigers’ regular season home football games all take place on Saturdays, and preferably at night (though scheduling may be affected by television time slots and weather, such as hurricanes).
-A poem written for the stadium featured during the pre-game activities officially references “Saturday Night in Death Valley,” Death Valley being a nickname for the stadium.
-The song is usually followed directly by another popular country tune with a similar reference, “Callin’ Baton Rouge” by singer Garth Brooks.
+The Tigers' regular-season home football games all take place on Saturdays, and preferably at night (though scheduling may be affected by television time slots and weather, such as hurricanes).
+A poem written for the stadium featured during the pregame activities officially references “Saturday Night in Death Valley”, with Death Valley being a nickname for the stadium.
+The song is usually followed directly by another popular country tune with a similar reference, “Callin' Baton Rouge” by Garth Brooks.